What is customer journey analytics and how are these tools helping marketers?

 Customer journey visualization

 Because today’s customer journeys are so complex, it’s challenging to display them in a manner that enables them to be easily understood and acted upon.
-The vendors profiled in this report use a variety of visualization techniques and allow users to look at data from multiple angles and at different depths.
+The vendors profiled in this report use a variety of visualization techniques – such as customer journey mapping – and allow users to look at data from multiple angles and at different depths.

 This functionality is particularly important for users who need to leverage this data to advocate for changes, as visualizations can be very convincing storytelling tools.
 Additionally, for a solution to provide value beyond marketing (in customer service, product development, etc.) visualizations must be flexible enough to serve a variety of use cases.